Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Introduction

-To the best of our knowledge, this paper is the first to study online learning problems with both resource and switching constraints.
-Specifically, we formulate and study two problems: \lsbnrm and \lsbwk, which extend the classical \bnrm and \bwk models by taking into account an additional hard constraint of limited switching budget.
-For simplicity, we focus on the \emph{standard regime} where $T$ and $\Bmin$ are in the same order, as this regime is of primal importance in prior work and in revenue management practice (see Section~\ref{sec:AsyRegime} for discussions).
+This paper appears to be one of the first papers to study online learning problems with both resource and switching constraints.
+We fully characterize the statistical complexity of the \lsbnrm problem (as well as the generalization to the \lsbwk problem in the Online Appendix), and provide optimal algorithms to solve the \lsbnrm problem.
+We show matching upper and lower bounds on the optimal regret, and design novel limited-switch algorithms to achieve such regret.
+We adopt Landau notations and use $O,\Omega,\Theta$ to hide constant factors, and use $\widetilde{O},\widetilde{\Omega},\widetilde{\Theta}$ to hide both constant and logarithmic factors.
+For any positive real number $x \in \bR_+$, we use $\lfloor x \rfloor$ for the largest integer that is smaller or equal to $x$; for any non-positive real number $x \in \bR \setminus \bR_+$, we write $\lfloor x \rfloor = 0$.
+Using the above notations, our main results can be summarized as follows.

-The main contributions of this paper lie in fully characterizing the statistical complexity of the \lsbnrm problem and the \lsbwk problem, and providing optimal and efficient algorithms (which are highly relevant to practice).
-For both problems, we show matching upper and lower bounds on the optimal regret, and devise novel limited-switch algorithms to achieve such regret.
-Our main results can be summarized as follows. { \begin{itemize} \item We provide computationally efficient algorithms for \lsbnrm and \lsbwk, and show that the algorithms' regret is upper bounded by $\widetilde{O}\left(T^{\frac{1}{2-2^{-\nu(s,d)}}}\right)$, where $\nu(s,d)=\left\lfloor\frac{s-d-1}{K-1}\right\rfloor$.
-Here $s$ stands for the switching budget, $d$ for the number of resources, and $K$ for the number of candidate actions (price vectors in the \lsbnrm setup and arms in the \lsbwk setup). \item We provide matching lower bounds (i.e., impossibility results) on the optimal regret.
-Specifically, for any algorithm with switching budget $s$, we construct an (algorithm-dependent) class of \bnrm instances such that the algorithm must suffer $\widetilde{\Omega} \left(T^{\frac{1}{2-2^{-\nu(s,d)}}}\right)$ expected revenue loss on one of these instances.
-Since any regret lower bound for \lsbnrm serves as a regret lower bound for \lsbwk (see Section~\ref{sec:Relations}), this implies an $\widetilde{\Omega} \left(T^{\frac{1}{2-2^{-\nu(s,d)}}}\right)$ lower bound on the optimal regret of both \lsbnrm and \lsbwk. \item Combining the above upper and lower bounds, we show that the optimal regret of both \lsbnrm and \lsbwk is in the order of $\widetilde{\Theta} \left(T^{\frac{1}{2-2^{-\nu(s,d)}}}\right)$.
-Notably, the optimal regret rate is completely characterized by a piesewise-constant function of the switching budget $s$, which further depends on the number of resources $d$.
+First, we provide a computationally efficient limited-switch algorithm and show that the regret is upper bounded by $\widetilde{O}\Big(T^{\frac{1}{2-2^{-\nu(s,d)}}}\Big)$, where $\nu(s,d)=\left\lfloor\frac{s-d-1}{K-1}\right\rfloor$.
+Here $s$ stands for the switching budget, $d$ the number of resources, and $K$ the number of price vectors in the \lsbnrm setup (the number of arms in the \lsbwk setup).
+Second, we provide matching lower bounds (i.e., impossibility results) on the optimal regret.
+Specifically, for any algorithm with switching budget $s$, we construct a class of \bnrm instances such that the algorithm must incur $\widetilde{\Omega} \Big(T^{\frac{1}{2-2^{-\nu(s,d)}}}\Big)$ expected revenue loss on one of these instances.
+Combining the above upper and lower bounds, we show that the optimal regret is on the order of $\widetilde{\Theta} \Big(T^{\frac{1}{2-2^{-\nu(s,d)}}}\Big)$.
+Our results show that the optimal regret rate is completely characterized by a piece-wise constant function of the switching budget $s$, which further depends on the number of resources $d$.
 See Figure~\ref{fig:BNRMRegret} for an illustration.